ooples/pine_script_docs/source/Debugging.rst

 Note:

 - We define our condition in the ``rIsLow`` boolean variable and it is evaluated on each bar.
 The ``r < 30`` expression used to assign a value to the variable evaluates to ``true`` or ``false`` (or ``na`` when ``r`` is ``na``, as is the case in the first bars of the dataset).
 - **Method #1** uses a change in the color of the RSI plot on the condition.
-When the plot's color changes, it colors the plot from the preceding bar.
+Whenever a plot's color changes, it colors the plot from the preceding bar.
 - **Method #2** uses ``plotchar()`` to plot an up triangle in the bottom part of the indicator's display.
   Using different combinations of positions and characters allows the simultaneous identification of many different conditions on a single bar.
   This is one of our preferred methods for identifying areas of interest on the chart.